Foehammer82/tech-terrarium/docs/README.md

 The Tech-Terrarium is a compact, hands-on tech stack simulation for learning and development.
 It features Python applications for quick deployment, but they can be re-written in other languages.

-The project includes services like FastAPI, Redis, Kafka, PostgreSQL, Flink, MongoDB, Airflow, DBT, DataHub/OpenMetadata, MlFlow, and Feast.
-FastAPI is used for building APIs, Kafka for real-time data streaming, and PostgreSQL for data storage.
-Flink is used for stateful computations on data streams, and MongoDB is another database option.
-Airflow is used for orchestrating workflows, and DBT for transforming data in your data warehouse.
-DataHub/OpenMetadata is used for tracking metadata, MlFlow for managing the machine learning lifecycle, and Feast for managing features in machine learning models.

-The project is designed to run on inexpensive hardware like Raspberry Pis and is open source, free to use, and intended for educational purposes.
-It serves as a reference for developers to revisit different implementations and approaches to Data Engineering and Software Engineering problems.

 ## Motivation

 I have often found myself digging through past projects to look up how different implementations were accomplished or